Approval-Based Apportionment: Omitted Proofs

-$\W$ satisfies PJR iff there is no party $p$, integer $1 \leq \l \leq k$, and voter group $S$ jointly approving $p$ such that $|S| \geq \l \, n / k$ and $s(S) < \l$.
-We show how to check in polynomial time for a fixed party $p$, whether there exists such a group of voters $S$.
-Then, this check can be repeated for every party contained in $\P$ in order to check if $\W$ satisfies PJR, which in total still requires polynomial time.
+We show how to check in polynomial time for a fixed party $p \in P$, whether there exists such a group of voters $S \subseteq N_p$.
+Then, this procedure can be repeated for every party in $\P$.